Cloud-Innovation-Partners/cloudtdms/docs/installation.md

          sudo ./INSTALL

-4. Check the status of the webserver and scheduler service using
+4. Check the status of the airflow scheduler service using

-         sudo service airflow-webserver status
          sudo service airflow-scheduler status

 5. You can stop the service using

-         sudo service airflow-webserver stop
          sudo service airflow-scheduler stop

    and `restart` by replacing `stop` with `start` in above command